Joc Pederson Preview, Player Props: Giants vs. Rockies

-After going 0-for-4 in his most recent game, Joc Pederson and the San Francisco Giants take on the Colorado Rockies (who will start Chase Anderson) at 9:05 PM ET on Saturday.
+Joc Pederson -- with a slugging percentage of .323 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants against the Colorado Rockies, with Peter Lambert on the hill, on September 10 at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+In his last appearance, he went 1-for-4 with an RBI against the Rockies.

 Joc Pederson Game Info & Props vs. the Rockies